arevolutioner/sillynium/README.md

 </p>

 # Sillynium

-Automatically generate python selenium scripts by drawing coloured boxes around elements on a webpage.
+Automatically generate python selenium scripts by drawing coloured boxes around webpage elements.
 Please see [ROADMAP](ROADMAP.md) for how it works.

 ## Status
 ***Work-in-progress:***
-- Current state loads a given URL, and injects JavaScript which allows you to draw on top of the webpage.
+- Currently loads a given URL, and injects JavaScript, which allows you to draw on the webpage.
 Please see [ROADMAP](ROADMAP.md)

 ***Contributing***
-- Community contributions to any files in **sillynium directory** are open!
+- Contributions to files in **sillynium directory** are open!
 Please see [CONTRIBUTING](CONTRIBUTING.md)

 ## Usage
 ***Read the [ROADMAP](ROADMAP.md) first***